subpair/aws-webpage/README.md

 ![](pictures/concept.png)

 # Configuration
-1. You have to change the domain_name variable in the variables.tf to your domain to get the configuration up and running.
+1. You have to change the domain_name variable in the variables.tf to your domain to get the configuration running.

 2. To allow access to the server instance via ssh you need to configure in the variables.tf the values for
 <mark>*v4_own_ip*</mark> and <mark>*v6_own_ip*</mark> with your own ipv4 and ipv6 address

+3. Load-balancer deletion protection is turned off by default to have everything rapidly be deployed and destroyed, but if you want to run changes via another terraform apply load-balancers might become unresponsive for some time.
+If this gets activated and terraform destroy is ran it will run endlessly by not being able to remove the load-balancers. \
+You can activate this easily by changing it in the variables.tf:

+variables.tf:
+>variable "load_balancer_deletion_protection" { \
+  description = "Activate the load balancer deletion protection to avoid downtimes on terraform configuration updates" \
+  type = bool \
+  <mark>default = true</mark> \
+}
+>
-3. You can change anything else in the configuration easily by overriding the variables in the main.tf or variables.tf file in the root folder. \
+4.(optional) You can change anything else in the configuration easily by overriding the variables in the main.tf or variables.tf file in the root folder. \
 If you want to change for example the second region to us-east-1, you can edit the variables.tf and change the sub_region block to: